learn-with-tony/nyc-otters-2017-phase1/readings/being-at-dev-bootcamp.md

 Remember that your goal is to learn a professional craft in a very short amount of time.
 Comparing yourself to others will not help you learn; in fact, with as little time as you have here, you cannot afford to expend your energy this way.

 If you're having an easy week, do not feel confident and do not feel comfortable.
-Feel _uncomfortable_ that you could be learning more but you are not.
+Feel _uncomfortable_ that you could be learning or growing more but you are not.

 Make no mistake, finishing cores will not get you a job.
 Finishing them quickly will not get you a job.
 Passing the assessment will not get you a job.
 Employers do not care about the work you do here, they care about the person you are when you exit.
 You are attempting to learn a body of material that takes most people years.
 You are attempting to be competitive in a market made up of experienced programmers, juniors from other bootcamps, and CS grads.